-Best Shoes to Wear in Europe This Season
+The Best Shoes to Wear in Europe This Season

 These are the best shoes to wear in Europe because they not only are stylish but also stood up to days of nonstop walking.

 I am skeptical of folding flats, because while they are great for packing, they rarely are comfortable for walking.
 The Born Juliannes completely surprised me—they are not only a stow-and-go flat that folds neatly into a bag for packing, but they offered a high level of support and padding.
 Born uses a patented handcrafted construction method that sews together the entire shoe at once, which eliminates rigidity and unnecessary seams that rub, and I could definitely tell the difference.
 The footbed is very cushioned as well, so I didn’t have problems wearing these on hard surfaces.
-The Juliannes are hands-down my new favorite ballet flats—they didn’t cause blisters or foot fatigue and the nude color matched with everything.
+The Juliannes are hands-down my new favorite ballet flats—they didn’t cause blisters or foot fatigue and the tan color matched everything.
 I packed these and wore them when I was transitioning from sightseeing to dinner, and they worked wonderfully and looked great.

-Adidas Originals NMD_R2 Sneakers
+Adidas Men’s Originals NMD_R2 Sneakers

 Adidas’ sneakers have exploded in popularity among fashionistas—you’ll definitely see stylish locals rocking these throughout Europe.
 The NMD_R2 style is part of Adidas’ street-style focus, and the design draws inspiration from vintage runners, lending these sneakers an ultra-cool look.
-In addition to the fashion, you’ll get all of Adidas’ performance technology keep you comfortable—including a Primeknit upper (which is super light and won’t cause blisters), trademarked boost energy-returning properties, and great arch support.
+In addition to the fashion, you’ll get all of Adidas’ performance technology to keep you comfortable—including a Primeknit upper (which is super light and won’t cause blisters), trademarked boost energy-returning properties, and great arch support.

-I’ve written diatribes in the past against wearing white sneakers, but now I have to eat my words, because I rocked Allbirds’ white wool runners all over the streets of New York City and Switzerland on recent trips.
-Made from a breathable Merino wool (I wore them on 80-degree days and they didn’t make me hot), these unisex shoes are designed to be worn without socks and look miles different from a regular white workout shoe.
+I’ve written diatribes in the past against wearing white sneakers, but now I have to eat my words, because I rocked Allbirds’ white Wool Runners all over the streets of New York City and Switzerland on recent trips.
+Made from a breathable merino wool (I wore them on 80-degree days and they didn’t make me hot), these unisex shoes are designed to be worn without socks and look miles different from a regular white workout shoe.
 The shoe is lightweight and fairly crushable, so they pack easily—plus, they are machine-washable, which is a huge bonus when you’re wearing white.
 I can’t overstate how comfortable these are right out of the box—and I think they are pretty stylish for a sneaker.